Wildlife & Nature

 WAYNA PICCHU: Please note, due to internal safety policy our leaders are specifically prohibited from recommending or assisting with booking this activity.

-You will have a guided tour of the site, as well as some free time, before returning to Aguas Calientes for the night.
+You will have a guided tour of the site, as well as some free time.

 In the early morning you have the option of heading back up to Machu Picchu to explore it further (additional charge, please note this must be booked in advance).
 As this is before the first train from Cusco arrives you have the site much to yourself with only those people who have walked in or stayed overnight in Aguas Calientes.
 The best way to explore these fantastic Inca ruins is simply to wander around with a guide, or alone with a map to absorb the grandeur.
 Machu Picchu feels like it was built in the heavens, on dizzying slopes overlooking a u-bend in the Rio Urubamba.
 More than one hundred flights of steep stone steps connect its palaces, temples, storehouses and terraces, and command outstanding views not only of the valley below but also the snow-capped peaks around Salkantay (6271m).
 Wherever you stand, spectacular terraces appear to be suspended from steep cliffs, transforming the mountain into a garden.
 For the more energetic there is plenty of time to climb Huayna Picchu, the sugarloaf-shaped mountain overlooking the ruins, to be rewarded with expansive views of the site.
 In the afternoon you return to Aguas Calientes and rejoin the train heading back to Cusco.